findmypast/icingaweb2-module-graphite/README.md

 ## Installation

-Just extract this to your Icinga Web 2 module folder.
+Just extract this to your Icinga Web 2 module folder in a folder called graphite.

 (Configuration -> Modules -> graphite -> enable).
 Check the modules config tab right there.